 VIN stands for Vehicle Identification Number also known as Chassis Number, a string of 17 characters that identifies a car.
 It’s like a finger print for a car where no two cars made within 30 years of each other have the same number.
 Where can you find the VIN number for your car?
 It is typically found in several places like the dashboard and the driver’s side door label.
 The VIN number may not mean a thing to you if do not know how to decode it.
 But once you do, you will uncover secrets that may keep your car safe and secure.

-Number that fights crime
+1. Number that fights crime

 The VIN number is your buddy when you are considering buying a used car.
 Ask for the number from the seller or dealer to find out if the car has been reported stolen.

 Do note that the VIN is located in a few different parts of the car.
 Make sure that the engine bay VIN matches the ones on the door label.